ePub(2.5 MB) View in various apps on iPhone, iPad, Android, Sony Reader, or Windows Phone

 Per Flow Data 20519

-Per Flow Data 20520
+Endpoint Data 20520

-NVM module caches IPFIX data and sends it to collector when it is in Trusted Network.
-This can either be when the laptop is connected to the corporate network (on-prem) or when it is connected via VPN.
+The NVM module caches IPFIX data and sends it to a collector when it is in aTrusted Network.
+This behavior occurs when the laptop is connected to the corporate network (on-prem) or when it is connected via VPN.

 There is a change in the NVM client profile.